Log in

 Click Here for a PDF of Native and Nonnative Trees

 Native and nonnative edible trees provide food with nutritious proteins, vitamins and minerals.
-We recommend planting a balance of native and nonnative species to create a diverse, resilient food forest.
+We suggest planting a balance of native and nonnative species to create a diverse, resilient food forest.

 Nonnative edible trees have been introduced to Arizona from regions around the world.
 With sufficient water, many nonnative edible trees can be well adapted to local Arizona conditions.

 Native and nonnative edible trees offer a variety of different foods, including fruits, nuts, berries, pods, seeds, leaves and flowers that are nutritious and enhance the culinary and taste experiences of a community.
-Some trees provide food resources to eat throughout the year, and others have seasonal fruits and nuts that may be eaten fresh or may be harvested, processed and stored as long-term food sources.
+Some trees provide food resources to eat throughout the year, and others have seasonal fruits and nuts that can be eaten fresh or can be harvested, processed and stored as long-term food sources.

 Benefits of Native Trees

-• Low water-use trees once established; many thrive on rainfall alone
+• Low or medium water-use trees; some can thrive on rainfall alone once established

 • Provide tasty, nutritious fruits, pods, seeds, and flowers